All products featured on Ethos have been independently selected by our editorial team.

 2. Le Labo

 Le Labo is a cult favorite in the clean perfume game.
-Le Labo believes in the true soul of a gorgeous fragrance, crafted with responsibly sourced ingredients.
-From the sustainably-sourced sandalwood to the hand-picked roses, every ingredient is carefully selected.
+The label believes in the true soul of a gorgeous fragrance, crafted with responsibly sourced ingredients.
+From the sustainably sourced sandalwood to the hand-picked roses, every ingredient is carefully selected.
 Not only are the bottles oh-so-pretty, but they are also made from glass and refillable at Le Labo locations.

 Founded by celebrity makeup artist Rose Jane Johnston, By Rose Jane is a company that puts sustainability at the forefront.
 All of the fragrances are hand-mixed in Los Angeles using botanical and safe synthetics.
-They use 100% recyclable packaging, vegetable-based inks, and no single-use plastics.
-They also refrain from using phthalates, parabens, or endocrine disruptors.
+The brand uses 100 percent recyclable packaging, vegetable-based inks, and no single-use plastics.

 Founded in Amsterdam by master perfumer, Frances Shoemack, Abel crafts incredible natural and vegan fragrances.
 All of the scents are derived from plants and made with organic, food-grade alcohol.
 The products also use natural oils and are free of parabens, soy, and sulfates.
 Each item is packaged in recyclable material.
 The company believes in transparency and lists the full ingredients of each product.
 Abel believes in playing an active part of businesses and consumers that can turn the tide on the climate crisis.